Skip to main content

 </dict>

-Replace your_ios_client_id with the CLIENT_ID value from the downloaded plist file, and your_server_client_id with the client ID from the server credentials JSON file.
+Replace your_ios_client_id with the CLIENT_ID value from the downloaded plist file, and your_server_client_id with the client ID from the Web application OAuth client you created earlier.

 Add the URL scheme

-To allow navigation back to the app after sign-in, add the URL scheme to your Info.plist.
+To allow navigation back to the app after sign-in, add the URL scheme to the same Info.plist file.
 The scheme is the reversed client ID of your iOS app (found as REVERSED_CLIENT_ID in the downloaded plist file).
+Add the following inside the top-level <dict>:

 <dict>